-If a 10-year plan puts too much pressure on your finances, a 20- or 25-year income-driven plan could help you breathe easier.
+If a 10-year plan puts too much pressure on your finances, getting an extension on your student loans with a 20- or 25-year income-driven plan could help you breathe easier.

-As its name suggests, the Extended Repayment Plan also gives you more time to deal with your student debt.
+As its name suggests, the Extended Repayment Plan also gives you an extension on student loans.
 Unlike the standard term, the Extended Repayment Plan gives you 25 years to pay off your federal student loans.

 As a result, your monthly payments will be a lot lower.
 Let’s say you owe $35,000 with a 5.70% interest rate.
 On the 10-year plan, you’d pay $383 per month.
 But with a term of 25 years, you’d pay just $219 per month.
 That $164 reduction could be a huge help for your monthly budget.

 Plus, your monthly payments don’t have to be fixed on this plan.
 If you expect your income to increase in the future, you could instead opt for graduated extended payment.
 While a fixed monthly payment stays the same over the life of your loans, a graduated payment slowly increases every few years.

 Your monthly payments won’t increase indefinitely, though.
 A graduated payment will never exceed three times any other payment.
 So if you started with a bill of $100 per month, your final bill would never be greater than $300.

 Most federal loans are eligible for extended repayment, including direct subsidized and unsubsidized loans, direct PLUS loans and Stafford loans.
 If you want to put FFEL loans on this plan, though, you’ll have to consolidate them first.

 Although this plan can help ease your financial burden, it might not lower your monthly payments as much as an income-driven plan would.
 Explore both options to figure out which one works better for your budget.